dhellmann/pymotw-3/source/argparse/index.rst

    :start-after: #end_pymotw_header

 This example stops when it finds an argument prefixed with ``@``, then reads the named file to find more arguments.
-For example, an input file ``argparse_fromfile_prefix_chars.txt`` contains a series of arguments, one per line:
+The file should contain one argument per line, as in this example.

 .. literalinclude:: argparse_fromfile_prefix_chars.txt
+   :caption:

-The output produced when processing the file is:
+The output produced when processing ``argparse_from_prefix_chars.txt`` follows.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'argparse_fromfile_prefix_chars.py'))